cs2researchlab/CYBR-424/RSA_and_DH.md

 ```

 **What this does**
-- Changes the current directory to `rsa` where all RSA-related files are stored.
+- Changes the current directory to `rsa`, where all RSA-related files are stored.

 ---